kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

 .. figure:: ../images/wip.png
    :width: 200 pt
-   :alt: region tree

-   12 quantized depth-layers result in 3 top-level regions
+   :label:`regiontree` 12 quantized depth-layers result in 3 top-level regions

 The region-tree is a binary tree with all depth layers as leaf nodes.
 Each mid or top level node is calculated the following way: depth layer S(i) and S(j) are merged if i and j are neighboring numbers and i = ⌊j/2⌋ * 2 which ensures that the neighbor of the current node is merged only once.
 If a node do not have any neighbor for merging the node becomes a top level node.
 This is done until the user specified number of top level nodes are reached.
+The result is shown in figure :ref:`regiontree`.

 The *RegionTree* class stores binary masks of all depth layer regions in the leaf nodes.
 The region of every other node can be computed by simply adding the masks of the regions that are contained in the current node.

+**problem**

+- some regions are very small and haven't any texture in them